What is the best time to take statins?

 To answer this question, we need to understand a little bit more about these HMG-CoA reductase inhibitors.
 At the most fundamental level, statins are medicines used to lower blood cholesterol levels.

-Statins are used for these indications because of their activity at HMG-CoA reductase; an enzyme involved in cholesterol production.
+Statins are used because of their activity at HMG-CoA reductase; an enzyme involved in cholesterol production.